-Selecting the best Wisconsin wedding photographer for you can be very daunting.
+Selecting the best Milwaukee wedding photographer for you can be very daunting.
 Your wedding photos are often your most treasured keepsake after your wedding day, and I know it can be stressful to make sure you have found the perfect person (or team) to capture your memories.

 When you start your search, you will quickly realize that you have so many options!
 So how do you pick?
 Typically, most brides narrow down their search by location.
 For instance, if you are a Milwaukee native, you will probably search for a “Milwaukee wedding photographer” or for a photographer who serves that area.
 But beyond that, you still have hundreds of potential sites to look through in one area alone.

 To help, I decided to put together a list of 5 considerations that you and your fiancée should think through before selecting the perfect wedding photographer for you.

 Wedding photographers shoot and edit in many different styles.
 The first step is to identify the style that resonates with you.
 This is easier to do when you understand what you’re looking at, so this is where I come in.

 Fine Art: This style gets thrown around on bios quite a bit, and you probably have no clue what it means!
 A loose interpretation is fine art wedding photographers actively “create art” while capturing the story of your wedding day.
 Fine art photographers want to turn every photograph into a stand-alone piece that could be placed on a wall.
 Many fine art photographers are hybrid shooters and shoot with both digital and film cameras.